Liz Hayes: Career

-Hayes is best known for her work as a reporter on 60 Minutes, and as a former co-host of Today.
-On moving to Sydney she worked for New Idea and TV Week magazines for a few weeks, before becoming a reporter for Network Ten's Eyewitness News.
+Hayes is best known for her work as a reporter on 60 Minutes and as a co-host of Today.
+On moving to Sydney she worked for New Idea and TV Week magazines for a few weeks before becoming a reporter for Network Ten's Eyewitness News.

-In 1981, she was signed to the Nine Network, reporting for National Nine News and then presenting the National Nine Morning News.
-In 1986, Hayes was appointed co-host of the Australian TV program, Today with Steve Liebmann where she stayed as co-host until 1996 when Tracy Grimshaw replaced her.
-In 1996, she joined 60 Minutes as a correspondent and remains in this position today.
+In 1981, she was signed to the Nine Network, reporting for National Nine News and then presenting National Nine Morning News.
+In 1986, Hayes was appointed co-host of the TV program Today with Steve Liebmann where she stayed as co-host until 1996 when Tracy Grimshaw replaced her.
+In 1996, she joined 60 Minutes as a corresponden.
 In 2021, Hayes celebrated 40 years with the Nine Network.
 In 2025, she left Nine Network after 44 years, amid a "standoff" with an exec.

 Personal life

 Hayes met and married her first husband, Bryan Hayes, a builder, in her home town of Taree.
-Despite being divorced from Bryan Hayes, she still uses his surname as her professional name.
+Despite being divorced from him she uses his surname as her professional name.
 She was also briefly married to the advertising entrepreneur John Singleton in 1991, becoming his fourth wife.

 Ben Crane, a former 60 Minutes soundman, has been her partner since the early 2000s.